BryzoXu/UC-IIT-pet-feeder-project-/Step5_Test_Refine/Test_Data_and_Refinments.md.md

 reads hopper sensor and store it as "hopper weight" Open servo to start dispensing food

-While run is true(loop)
+While True (constant loop)
-	if hopper sensor weight is less then or equal to hopper_weight minus dispense_amount Closes servo
+	if hopper sensor weight is less then or equal to hopper_weight minus dispense_amount then Closes servo
-		sets run to false ending the loop
+		leave the loop
 ```